TROMP Percussion Eindhoven: History

 TROMP Percussion Eindhoven is a co-production of the TROMP Biennale Foundation & Muziekgebouw Eindhoven.

 The competition is organized by a foundation created in memory of its namesake Theo Tromp (1903-1984), a prominent Eindhoven businessman.
 He was a strong advocate of culture and donated money to the city of Eindhoven to set up an international music competition for the Benelux.
 Until 2010, the competition, then named TROMP International Music Competition, featured different instruments besides percussion.

 Since 1971, TROMP has held 27 competitions.
 Prizewinners of the contest include violinist Emmy Verhey (1971), pianist Bart van de Roer (1996), percussionist Claire Edwardes (2000), the Modigliani Quartet (2004), percussionist Yi-Ping Yang (2006), the Heath Quartet (2008), percussionist Alexej Gerassimez (2010) and percussionist Alexandre Esperet (2012).

 The central event of TROMP is the international percussion competition.
 But it also embodies a weeklong percussion Festival with concerts and productions.

 Since October 2007, TROMP is a member of the World Federation of International Music Competitions.

 Amenities

 All participants receive board & lodging with host families as well as a reimbursement of their travel costs.
 TROMP provides the necessary instruments.
 Various activities, including masterclasses, are offered to participants during the competition.

-Repertoire Days
+Repertoire days

 In preparation of the solo-percussion competition, TROMP International Percussion Competition Eindhoven organised worldwide masterclasses.
 Participants were given the opportunity to study and perform the repertoire for the TROMP Competition with well-known percussionists.

-The jury

-Jury-members of the past have included Evelyn Glennie, Colin Currie, Peter Sadlo, Nancy Zeltsman, Emmanuel Séjourné, Bill Cahn, James Wood, Anders Loguin, Andre Pushkarev, Trilok Gurtu and Terry Bozzio.